evadyadko/IWO_week5/README.md

 Where ```FILE``` is the text file you want to use.

 ## Results
-When running the name.sh script on the rug.txt, the result is that there are ... occurences of the article 'de'.
+When running the count_de.sh script on the RUGWIKI.txt, the result is that there are 282 occurences of the article 'de'.
+The offline version of the page is not automatically stored.